putuoka/c4it-blog/content/posts/2021/064-auto-creating-fields-visualstudio/article.md

 ---
 title: "How to customize fields generation in Visual Studio 2019"
-path: '/blog/auto-creating-fields-vs'
+path: "/blog/auto-creating-fields-vs"
-tags: ["Visual Studio", "dotNET" , "MainArticle"]
+tags: ["Visual Studio", "dotNET", "MainArticle"]
 featuredImage: "./cover.png"
-excerpt : "Every time you ask Visual Studio to generate properties for you, it creates them with a simple,default format.
+excerpt: "Every time you ask Visual Studio to generate properties for you, it creates them with a simple,default format.
 But we can customize them by updating some options on our IDE.
 Let's learn how!"
 created: 2021-09-14
 updated: 2021-09-14
 ---

 We, as developers, **hate** repetitive tasks, isn't it?
 In fact, we often auto-generate code by using our IDE's capabilities.
 Yet, sometimes the auto-generated code does not follow our team rules or our personal taste, so we have to rename stuff every single time.

-For instance, say that your golden rule is to have your `readonly` properties named with a **_** prefix: `private readonly IService _myService` instead of `private readonly IService myService`.
+For instance, say that your golden rule is to have your `readonly` properties named with a **\_** prefix: `private readonly IService _myService` instead of `private readonly IService myService`.
 Renaming the properties every time is... boring!

 In this article, you will learn how to customize Visual Studio 2019 to get the most out of the auto-generated code.
 In particular, we will customize the names of the `readonly` properties generated when we add a dependency in a class constructor.